saulpw/visidata/www/about.md

 So at the end of 2016, I decided to take a personal sabbatical and use my experience with data to create a useful tool.
 One that could be used in any terminal, with any data source, with minimal requirements and zero configuration.
+The result is VisiData.

 ## Credits

-Many thanks to [Anja](https://github.com/anjakefala) for significant help with documentation, releases, and tests.

-Thanks also to the following people for their support and contributions to VisiData:
+Many thanks also to the following people for their support and contributions to VisiData:

 - [azag0](https://github.com/azag0)
 - [brannerchinese](https://github.com/brannerchinese)